valtix-security/terraform-provider-valtix/docs/data-sources/address_object.md

 * `name` - (Required) Name of the Address Object

 ## Attributes Reference
-* `address_id` - Set to the Terraform Address Object of the found resource
+* `address_id` - Set to the Terraform Address Object ID of the found resource